Real eyes, realize, real lies.

 Banks was faced with an impossible decision at the time – either fight the charges and risk spending 41 years-to-life in prison, or take a plea deal and spend a little over 5 years of actual prison confinement.
 Although it would mean destroying his chance to go to college and play football, a lengthy probationary period, and a lifetime of registration as a sex offender, Banks chose the lesser of two evils when he pleaded no contest to the charges.

-Nearly a decade after his conviction, Gibson recanted her statements and has acknowledged she fabricated the whole story.
+Nearly a decade after his conviction, the accuser recanted her statements and has acknowledged she fabricated the whole story.
 The California Innocence Project presented this evidence of Banks’ innocence to the Los Angeles District Attorney’s Office who launched an investigation into the case.
 After a thorough review of the evidence, the District Attorney’s Office conceded that Banks was wrongfully convicted.